cobelu/cobelu.github.io/_posts/2023-08-15-Scala-fear-the-abstract.md

 We have two options:

 1. Extend the class with our own implementation.
-2. Dig through documentation to find.
+2. Dig through documentation to find an example.
 3. Search the web for an example from someone else.

 Realistically, all three of these options suck.